boldflight/BibleConverter/test_EPUB/output/Mark.md

 [59] Yet even on this point their testimony did not agree.
 [60] Then the high priest stood up before them and asked Jesus, “Have you no answer?
 What is this that they are testifying against you?”
 [61] But he was silent and did not answer.
 Again the high priest questioned him, “Are you the Christ, the Son of the Blessed One?”
-[62] “I am,” said Jesus, “and you will see the Son of Man sitting at the right hand of the Power and coming with the clouds of heaven.”
+[62] “I am,” said Jesus, “and you will see _the Son of Man sitting at the right hand_ of the Power and _coming_ _with the clouds of heaven_.”
 [63] Then the high priest tore his clothes and said, “Why do we still need witnesses?
 [64] You have heard the blasphemy!
 What is your verdict?”
 They all condemned him as deserving death.
 [65] Then some began to spit on him, and to blindfold him, and to strike him with their fists, saying, “Prophesy!”
 The guards also took him and beat him.